moritz-t-w/godot-docs/community/asset_library/submitting_to_assetlib.rst

 * No **submodules**, or any submodules must be non-essential.
 GitHub does not include submodules in the downloaded ZIP file, so if the asset needs the contents of the submodule, your asset won't work.
+  Consider using subtrees instead.
+Subtrees are contained in the zip file because they become part of the source code.

 * The **license** needs to be correct.
 The license listed on the asset library must match the license in the repository.
 The repo MUST